svadilfare/codoc-python/docs/reference/config.rst

 Prepping your environment
 .........................

-One neat reason to use the :ref:`bootstrap` function, is that you can use it to prepare your environment.
+One neat reason to use the :ref:`create_system_graph` function, is that you can use it to prepare your environment.
 If you are using a framework of sorts, there might be a need to bootstrap your code before it can run.